taplytics/taplytics-ios-sdk/START.md

 ### Resetting Users

 Once a user logs out of your app, their User Attributes are no longer valid.
 You can reset their data by calling `resetUser:`, make sure you do not set any new user attributes until you receive the callback.
+If logging is enabled, logs will show if the user has been reset or if there was an error.

 <sub>**Objective-C**</sub>
 ```objc